· Winter semester: September 2021/22

 Important: In the application phase, you must have already decided in which of our degree programmes you would like to study.
 However, please note that you may change programmes at a later time if desired.

-This course consists of six semesters.
-Find out what will you study by downloading the course’s curriculum.Curriculum Bachelor Illustration
+This course consists in six semesters.
+Find out what will you study by downloading the course’s curriculum.Curriculum Bachelor Game Design

 UE Stories: Anna Lea